Cornelis Schut: Life

 Cornelis Schut was born in Antwerp in the Duchy of Brabant as the son of Willem Schut and Suzanna Schernilla.
 There are no records about his artistic training.
 He is first mentioned as a pupil of Peter Paul Rubens by the 18th century historian Jacob Campo Weyerman.
 Although the scientific relevance of Weyerman's sources is questioned, it is still assumed that Schut was a pupil of Rubens since Rubens was exempted from registering his pupils with the Antwerp Guild of St Luke.
 Because Schut's early works are closer to the style of the leading Antwerp history painter Abraham Janssens, some connection with the workshop of Abraham Janssens may have existed although it does not prove he was Janssens' pupil.
 Schut became a master of the Antwerp Guild of St Luke in 1618.

 Schut left for Italy shortly after 1618.
 While in Rome, he was a founding member of the Bentvueghels, an association of mainly Dutch and Flemish artists working in Rome.
 It became customary for the Bentvueghels to adopt an appealing nickname, the so-called 'bent name'.
 Schut took the nickname Broodzak (bread bag).

-From 13 January 1627 he worked on frescoes in the villa "Casino Pescatore" located in Frascati, owned by Giorgio Pescatori (aka Pieter de Vischere), a wealthy Italian banker and patron of Flemish descent.
-He collaborated on this project with the Dutch painter and also Bentvueghels member Tyman Arentsz.
+From 13 January 1627 he worked on frescoes in the villa "Casino Pescatore" located in Frascati near Rome, owned by Pietro Pescatore (aka Pieter de Visschere or Pieter Visschere), a wealthy Italian banker and patron originally from Flanders.
+He collaborated on this project with the Dutch painter and Bentvueghels member Tyman Arentsz.
 Cracht.
 This commission was instrumental in launching Schut's career in Italy as Pescatori was rich and influential and keen to help his compatriots in Italy.
 Another important patron in Rome was the aristocratic Italian banker and art collector Vincenzo Giustiniani who commissioned two large religious compositions from him (now in the Abbey of Sainte-Trinité, Caen).
 This patronage clearly demonstrated the esteem which Schut enjoyed in Rome.
 He also attracted the attention of the young Poussin then residing in Rome in the residence of the Flemish sculptor François Duquesnoy.
 Poussin's early works borrowed some motifs from Schut's works made for Vincenzo Giustiniani.

 Schut's plans in Rome were disrupted when on 16 September 1627 he was imprisoned for the killing of a fellow artist by the name of Giusto.
 His jail time was short as on 2 October he was already released thanks to the intervention of the Accademia di San Luca, the association of artists in Rome.
-He then left Rome and was reported in 1627-28 in Florence.
+He then left Rome and was reported in 1627–28 in Florence.
 He is known to have designed tapestries for the Arazzeria Medicea, the most important tapestry factory in Italy founded in 1546 in Florence by the Medici grand duke Cosimo I.